Salmon River Watershed Management Plan

 Detailed Background Case Description

 The Salmon River Watershed Management Partnership (SRWMP) was initiated as a cooperative effort of federal and provincial government agencies, the Township of Langley and watershed residents.
-The Partnership was established to move the management of the Salmon River Watershed towards sustainability
+The partnership was established to move the management of the Salmon River Watershed towards sustainability.

-The competing interests in the watershed are those of agriculture on an industrial scale, increasing urban development, a major golf course and fisheries.
+The competing interests in the watershed are those of agriculture on an industrial scale, increasing urban development, a major golf course, and fisheries.
 The goal of sustainability necessitated a co-operative and accommodating means of interaction between these various interests while protecting the natural environment.
-As there was a lack of an entity that could plan across the watershed, the Partnership was envisioned as the network that would take the lead in balancing the needs of all these stakeholders.
+As there was a lack of an entity that could plan across the watershed, the partnership was envisioned as the network that would take the lead in balancing the needs of all these stakeholders.

-Through time, the government and citizen groups were integrated and the stakeholders now include various Ministries, the Township, environmental non-governmental associations, a farmers association, a golf course, associated academic institutions and a few interested residents.
+Through time, the government and citizen groups were integrated and the stakeholders now include various Ministries, the Township, environmental non-governmental associations, a farmers association, a golf course, associated academic institutions, and a few interested residents.

-Two major projects were initiated and completed by the Partnership at this time – the construction of a fish-friendly pump station and a public kiosk at Williams Park.
+Two major projects were initiated and completed by the partnership at this time – the construction of a fish-friendly pump station and a public kiosk at Williams Park.

-The Partnership with the Township had also evolved at this time.
-Although the Township had been instrumental in initiating and leading the Partnership in the early years, the political climate of the municipality had changed.
+The partnership with the Township had also evolved at this time.
+Although the Township had been instrumental in initiating and leading the partnership in the early years, the political climate of the municipality had changed.
 A more business-oriented mayor and council came into place who did not share the same appreciation for environmental concerns.
-The Partnership was largely ignored by the municipality.
+The partnership was largely ignored by the municipality.

-The Partnership saw the involvement of the Township as being crucial to implementing the Management Plan.
-With the Township’s waning interest over the value of the Partnership, the Management Plan was soon put aside.
+The partnership saw the involvement of the Township as being crucial to implementing the management plan.
+With the Township’s interest waning over the value of the partnership, the management plan was soon put aside.

-As the Partnership was winding up its Management Plan, the Township had begun its Water Resources Management Strategy to develop an integrated plan for the management of ground water and surface water for the entire municipality.
-Instead of using the Partnership, another public advisory committee was formed and the Partnership was given one seat on this committee.
-Although, several of the members of the Partnership felt that SRWMP had been put aside by the Township, it allowed the Partnership to participate in the Township’s process.
+As the partnership was winding up its management plan, the Township had begun its Water Resources Management Strategy to develop an integrated plan for the management of ground water and surface water for the entire municipality.
+Instead of using the partnership, another public advisory committee was formed and the partnership was given one seat on this committee.
+Although, several of the members of the partnership felt that SRWMP had been put aside by the Township, it allowed the partnership to participate in the Township’s process.

 The focus of what was left of the partnership became largely directed towards flood management on the lowlands around the river – even the term floodplain became contested.
-Since 2002 this has been the chief concern of the remnants of the stakeholder partnership specifically the farming, fisheries and township stakeholders.
-The issue of flooding, flood control and its conflict with fisheries habitat formed one of the Partnership’s sub-committees, but this sub-committee was the only meaningful group that survived the end of the management process.
+Since 2002, this has been the chief concern of the remnants of the stakeholder partnership specifically the farming, fisheries and township stakeholders.
+The issue of flooding, flood control and its conflict with fisheries habitat formed one of the partnership’s sub-committees, but this sub-committee was the only meaningful group that survived the end of the management process.

-This subcommittee contained some of the stakeholders of the original partnership, but far from all, and was dominated by the Town of Langley engineering department, and various Federal, Provincial and local fisheries and agriculture lobbies.
+This subcommittee contained some of the stakeholders of the original partnership, but far from all, and was dominated by the Town of Langley engineering department, and various federal, provincial and local fisheries and agriculture lobbies.
 The debate largely focused on the conflict between the desires of farmers to protect agricultural land, and the fisheries agencies that required the protection of habitat.
 The flood protection lobby was strengthened by perceived negative impacts of developments upstream and past bad land use decisions in the agricultural lowland areas putting pressure on the agricultural land.
 In addition downstream, in the City of Surrey flood defence systems have been built.
 Although the management plan did not allow for dykes, some landowners took is upon themselves to build them, with no legal teeth this was impossible to control.

-More recently, the municipality has been embarking on a flood management strategy and the remnants of the Partnership have been part of this process.
-The main stakeholders in this process have been Federal and Provincial agencies representing fisheries and farmers, with the Town of Langley acting as a mediator between them.
+More recently, the municipality has been embarking on a flood management strategy and the remnants of the partnership have been part of this process.
+The main stakeholders in this process have been federal and provincial agencies representing fisheries and farmers, with the Town of Langley acting as a mediator between them.
 The compromise reached is one of some areas of flood defence in the most valuable and at risk agricultural land, and some areas of natural floodplain and river habitat.
 It is not clear what the scientific rational of this plan is, or the support it has in the wider community.
 The Salmon River Enhancement Society and LEPS were not involved in this process.

 Strategic Questions